felixlopz/hubrise-test-task/content/docs/faqs/en/quota-exceeded-one-location-how-do-i-pay.md

 position: 20
 layout: documentation
 meta:
-  title: HubRise Payment for One Location on Exceeded Quota
+  title: Payment for One Location on Exceeded Quota - HubRise
   description: Step-by-sep process to set up payment on HubRise for your location once the free plan quota is exceeded.
 ---